centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-tosca-restapi.md

 ## Prerequisites

-To monitor, a user with read privileges on the Tosca Commander REST Webservice [API](https://documentation.tricentis.com/devcorner/1000/tcrsapi/) is required.
+To monitor this type of resource, a user with read privileges on the Tosca Commander REST Webservice [API](https://documentation.tricentis.com/devcorner/1000/tcrsapi/) is required.

 ## Installing the monitoring connector